On the Anisotropy of Score-Based Generative Models: Directional Biases of Diffusion Models

+With this simplification, a straightforward application of Markov's inequality bounds the \textit{a priori} probability of crossing the manifold by moving along $\boldsymbol{v}$, suggesting that directions attaining the minimum upper bound are inherently easier to model.
+That is, such directions are aligned with the prior densities induced by $\mathcal{F}_{\boldsymbol{\theta}}$.
+Specifically, for the family of networks, $\mathcal{F}$, parameterized by $\boldsymbol{\theta}\sim\Theta$ over noise levels, $\sigma$, and probing with $(\boldsymbol{x},\sigma)\sim\mathcal{P}$, we write the bound:

-We note that by applying this bound on the setting of Theorem \ref{theorem:linearscore} with $\boldsymbol{\theta}$ iid and for any $\mathcal{P}$ the quantity under the overbrace, namely the \textit{average geometry}, recovers the conditioning matrix, $\boldsymbol{\Phi}\boldsymbol{\Phi}^\top$, whose eigendecomposition defined the SADs in the case of linear networks.
-Moreover, the Markov bound correctly predicts that the small-eigenvalue vectors are easier to model compared to larger-eigenvalue eigenvectors.
-We therefore expect that this quantity also captures directional preferences of more general architectures.
-As the average geometry is central to our study of directional biases, let us formally introduce it below.
+We view the above heuristic as a generalization of the conclusions of Section \ref{subsec:why}, recovering our previous findings as a special case.
+In particular, applying this bound on the setting of Theorem \ref{theorem:linearscore} with $\boldsymbol{\theta}$ iid and for nondegenerate $\mathcal{P}$, the quantity over the underbrace, namely the \textit{geometry}, recovers $\boldsymbol{\Phi}\boldsymbol{\Phi}^\top$, whose eigendecomposition defined the SADs in the case of linear networks.
+Moreover, the Markov bound correctly predicts small-eigenvalue vectors are easier to model compared to larger-eigenvalue eigenvectors.
+We therefore hope that this quantity also captures directional biases of more general architectures.
+We formalize this notion below. \mybox[gray!8]{\begin{definition}[\textbf{Average Geometry}] \leavevmode\\ Let $\mathcal{F}_{\boldsymbol{\theta}}: \mathbb{R}^{D}\times\mathbb{R}\to\mathbb{R}^{D}$ be a family of networks parameterized by $\boldsymbol{\theta}$.
+In the context of diffusion modeling, we define the average geometry of $\mathcal{F}$, induced by a probing distribution, $\mathcal{P}$, and a parameter distribution $\Theta$, as: